RSS

 A new asphalt shingle roof is typically costed out per “square” (a roofer’s square is 100 square feet), depending on the quality of the shingles and the slope of your roof.
 A shingle roof should last 15 to 20 years.

 If you plan to move out of your home soon, you might want to consider a “second coat” of shingles.
-This will avoid the need to strip off the first layer, saving you approximately 20% in labour.
+This will eliminate the need to strip off the first layer, saving you approximately 20% in labour costs.

 Selecting HVAC Specialists

-The most common rip-offs with HVAC (an acronym for “Heating, Ventilation, Air Conditioning, and Cooling”) include substituting used parts for new ones and replacing components that don’t need replacement.
+The most common scams involving HVAC (an acronym for “Heating, Ventilation, Air Conditioning, and Cooling”) include substituting used parts for new ones and replacing components that don’t need replacing.

 The solution?
 Always ask to see the old or broken parts before they’re replaced, and examine the packaging and documentation of any new features used.

-And here’s another tip: try to have any HVAC repairs performed off-season.
+And here’s another tip: have any HVAC repairs performed during the off-season.
 Air conditioning and heating work is up to 10% less expensive during the off-season.

 And if you need to replace an air conditioner or furnace, eliminate the bidder who estimates the job off the cuff without measuring your windows, asking about the type of insulation you have, and considering the direction your home faces.